Alfresco/docs-alfresco/process-automation/latest/develop/index.md

 }
 ```

-When you restart the application you will see the extra columns in the process list.
+When you restart the application you will see the new columns in the process list.

 ![Process list with new columns]({% link process-automation/images/process-list-new-columns.png %})

-### Replace a default presets in the Process list
+### Replace a default preset in the process list

 To display a process list with new columns already preset, edit the `process-services-cloud.extension.json` file to include the definition of your own set of columns, and insert an entry into the `features.processList.presets.my-process-presets` section.